UntoldEngine Tile-Based Streaming Architecture

 maxQueryRadius(fast movement or teleport).

-Both .parsing and .parsed tiles go through the grace period (see Unload Grace Period) before actual teardown (passes 1 and 2).
+Both .parsing and .parsed tiles go through the grace period (see Unload Grace Period) before actual teardown when they are still inside the octree query radius.
+Parsed tiles also honor minimumParsedTileResidentSeconds (default 8 s), so a newly visible tile cannot be immediately evicted or unloaded while the camera settles near a boundary.
 Pass 3 tiles are genuinely beyond the 500 m query radius and are cancelled without a grace period — boundary oscillation cannot occur at that range.
 At most maxTileUnloadsPerUpdate (default 2) tiles are torn down per tick to spread GPU buffer releases across frames.

 3. loadTile(entityId:)